c3lang/c3-web/src/content/docs/Misc Advanced/builtins.md

 These special functions are __not guaranteed__ to exist on all platforms, and are ways to wrap compiler implemented, optimized implementations of some particular functionality.
 They are mainly intended for standard library *internal* use.
-The standard library have macros that wrap these builtins, so they should normally not be used on their own.
+The standard library has macros that wrap these builtins, so they should normally not be used on their own.

 #### `$$trap`